jpbelo/setup-enviro/npm-grunt.md

 2. watch - ``npm install grunt-contrib-watch --save-dev``
 3. stylus - ``npm install grunt-contrib-stylus --save-dev``

-Just compile the main.styl and have the other styl required in the order you want inside the styl file.
+Just compile the main.styl and have the other styl files required inside the styl file in the order you want.
-Keep a watch for every styl file but allways compile the main.
+The watch tracks all of them but but allways compiles from the main.styl.

 ```
 module.exports = function (grunt) {